 It is recommended that all Biological laboratories maintain Biological Spill Kits: they are required in all BSL2-enhanced or higher laboratories.
-Kits can be purchased from EHS: call 801-581-6590 for details.
+Kits can be purchased from the EHS website, https://oehs.utah.edu/resource-center/forms/spillkitorderform.
 The contents of the biological spill kit include: